davelens/dotfiles/README.md

 # Tmux
 ## Statusline "Segments"
-My tmux config now parses small bits of information to the right.
-They are inspired by and/or stolen from the (now unmaintained) [tmux-powerline repo](https://github.com/erikw/tmux-powerline).
+My tmux config now parses small bits of information to the left of the date in the status-right section.
+They are inspired by and/or stolen from the (now unmaintained) [tmux-powerline repo](https://github.com/erikw/tmux-powerline):

-They are located to the left of the date in the status-right section:

 * Laptop battery status.
 Done via [richo/battery](https://github.com/richo/battery)
 * Unread e-mail count.
 Caveats: